 When we ask families to consider school size, we're asking them to look at more than just the enrollment numbers.
-In all schools, size affects structure; it dictates when, where, and how students eat lunch, how many levels of athletic teams there are, who students live with in a dormitory, how active a student can be in extracurricular activities.
-Most importantly, it dictates class size.
+In all schools, size affects structure; it dictates when, where, and how students eat lunch, how many levels of athletic teams there are, who students live within a dormitory, how active a student can be in extracurricular activities.
+Most importantly, it may dictate the class sizes.
 Depending on the schools you're considering, your child may be faced with class sizes in high school that double the class sizes at RCDS.
-At RCDS, small class sizes not only enhance student engagement and accountability, but teach our students to be self-advocates and to foster close relationships with their teachers.
-In our experience, this is where large high school class sizes can become a detriment to RCDS students.
+At RCDS, small class sizes not only enhance student engagement and accountability but teach our students to be self-advocates and to foster close relationships with their teachers.
+In our experience, this is where large high school class sizes can become a big adjustment for RCDS students.
 It's not just the other bodies in the room.
 Sometimes, our students who attend high schools with larger class sizes find that their teachers do not or cannot afford them the same level of "contact time" they've grown accustomed to at RCDS.
-In these circumstances, it is often only our most forward students, those who speak up, make themselves known, and set appointments to meet for extra help, who find success in larger classes.
+In these circumstances, it is often our most forward students, those who speak up, make themselves known, and set appointments to meet for extra help, who find success in larger classes.
 When considering a school with larger numbers, ask yourself if your child is more likely to disappear or make herself heard in a room of twenty or more students.

 Other size questions include: Are there Post Graduate students?
 What is the percentage of day vs. boarding students?
 How and when do the class sizes increase?
-(Many boarding schools add a third of their students sophomore year.)
+(Many boarding school classes add a third or more of their students in the sophomore year.)
 Is there an advisory system?
 How many college counselors are there?
 And so on.

-4. Gender and Religious Affiliation
+Gender and Religious Affiliation

-Many of the schools our families consider are religiously affiliated or single sex.
-As every family feels differently about these factors, our only advice is this: if your child is willing to consider a school, get them on campus and let them see it for themselves.
-This is particularly important in single sex schools, where the most hesitant applicants may become quick fans when they see the benefits of these schools in person.
-That said, if single sex is an absolute non-starter with your child, we would discourage you from pursuing those options.
+Many of the schools our families consider are religiously affiliated or single-sex.
+As every family feels differently about these factors, our only advice is: if your child is willing to consider such a school, schedule a campus visit and let them see it for themselves.
+This is particularly important in single-sex schools, where the most hesitant applicants may become quick fans when they see the benefits of these schools in person.
+That said, if single-sex is an absolute non-starter with your child, you may choose not to pursue those options.